 Puerto Morelos: Location & Getting There

 Puerto Morelos is located on the Caribbean side of the Yucatan peninsula, on the northern edge of the Riviera Maya.
-Being nearly halfway between the resort areas of Playa del Carmen and Cancun, it is a minor miracle the town has stayed as quiet as it has.
+Being nearly halfway between the resort areas of Playa del Carmen and Cancun, it is a minor miracle the town has stayed as quiet as it has, especially with the growing popularity of the nearby Ruta de los Cenotes (see a post about that here).
 It is easily reached by bus from either of the larger resort towns, but the bus will drop you off where the main road into town, Calle Jose Maria Morelos, intersects with Rte.
 307, the highway that parallels the coast from Cancun to Tulum.

 There are also vans to Puerto Morelos from Cancun or Playa del Carmen that depart every 10 minutes and cost $30-$35 pesos.
 Ask at the bus stations to locate the pick up and drop off points of the vans.